Sumit-Pathrabe/Sql_based_data_extraction/README.md

-Below is a template README you can copy and adapt for your SQL-based data extraction project in Python on Google Colab.
-​

 SQL Data Extraction with Python on Google Colab
 A SQL-based data extraction project built in Python using Google Colab, focused on connecting to a relational database, running parameterized SQL queries, and exporting the results for further analysis.